 SaaS describes a software delivery model where applications run centrally in the cloud and are made available to users over the internet.
 Customers don't buy on-premise licences — they subscribe to access a platform.
 For B2B startups this model is especially attractive: it produces recurring revenue, lowers the barrier to entry for new customers, and provides a clean foundation for scaling.

 The decisive architectural question is: how do multiple customers run on the same infrastructure?
-Two fundamentally different approaches exist.
+Three approaches dominate.

 | Architecture type | Description | Advantages | Drawbacks |